arktypeio/arktype/README.md

 1. Thank you 😍 We'll do everything we can to make this as straightforward as possible, regardless of your level of experience.
 2. Check out our [guide](../../CONTRIBUTING.md) to get started!

-## About Redo

-`@arktype/io` is part of a set of devtools designed to help you navigate the JS/TS ecosystem and get back to doing what you love.
-Learn more [at the root of this repo](https://github.com/arktypeio/arktype).

 ## License

 This project is licensed under the terms of the